peterosterlund2/texel/doc/tbprobe.md

 It could make sense to make the swindle scores asymmetric since Texel has perfect tablebase information even though its opponent might not.
-Handling this would be similar to handling contempt, and would require a strategy to deal with transposition table data consistency when the engine switches side, and in analysis mode.
-The idea is that a tablebase -69 score (blessed loss on the edge of being a real loss) is a guaranteed draw if Texel plays the defending side (assuming the implementation is bug free), so a -69 TB score would be preferable over a -30 non-TB score, since the non-TB score indicates a small disadvantage that could lead to a loss.
+Handling this would be similar to handling contempt, and would require a strategy to deal with transposition table data consistency when the engine switches sides and in analysis mode.
+The idea is that a tablebase -69 score (blessed loss on the edge of being a real loss) is a guaranteed draw if Texel plays the defending side (assuming the implementation is bug-free), so a -69 TB score would be preferable over a -30 non-TB score, since the non-TB score indicates a small disadvantage that could lead to a loss.